OFFER IN COMPROMISE – TAX DEBT HELP – LOS ANGELES – TAX SETTLEMENT

 While it is possible to submit an application yourself, many people complete the forms incorrectly, overstate their assets and income, and offer too much.
 IRS figures show that 75% of offers are returned immediately due to incorrect forms.
 Of the 25% that are processed, approximately 50% are rejected.
 This is why it’s important to work with an experienced tax consultant throughout your Offer in Compromise process.

-I am Dave Rosa.
-It is my pleasure and duty to provide you with a comprehensive evaluation of your IRS problems.
+The tax professionals at Flat Fee Tax Relief provides valuable IRS tax debt help at a very affordable fee.
+WE are located in Clearwater, FL and San Diego, CA. It is our pleasure and duty to provide you with a comprehensive evaluation of your IRS problems.
 Our conversation will take 20 to 30 minutes of your time.
 By the time our consultation ends, you will know if an Offer in Compromise will solve your tax debt problem.

 An Offer in Compromise is an IRS tax Settlement: The good, the bad, and the ugly.